kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 // entries in allocation.results.
 const AllocationResultsMaxSize = 32

-// RequestAllocationResult contains configuration and the allocation result for
+// RequestAllocationResult contains the allocation result for one request. type RequestAllocationResult struct {
-// one request.
-type RequestAllocationResult struct {
     // DriverName specifies the name of the DRA driver whose kubelet
     // plugin should be invoked to process the allocation once the claim is